Table of Contents

-A limited company must be registered at Companies House (UK registrar of companies) as ‘limited by shares’ or ‘limited by guarantee’.
-Limited by shares companies are owned by one or more shareholders and managed by one ore more directors.
+A limited company must be registered as ‘limited by shares’ or ‘limited by guarantee’.
+Limited by shares companies are owned by one or more shareholders and managed by one or more directors.
 Limited by guarantee companies are owned by one or more guarantors and managed by one or more directors.
-The same person can be the owner and director, so you can set up a company by yourself or with other people.
+The same person can be an owner and director, so you can set up a company by yourself or with other people.

 What is a company limited by shares?

 A limited by shares company is the most popular company structure.
-It is designed for people who want to run a profit-making business and keep surplus income for themselves.
-You can set up a limited by shares company on your own or with other people.
-Each shareholder enjoys personal financial protection in the form of limited liability.
+It is designed for people who want to run a profit-making business and keep surplus income for themselves, whilst also benefitting from personal financial protection in the form of limited liability.

-- Separate legal entity that is responsible for its own income, assets, debts and liabilities
+- A separate legal entity that is responsible for its own income, assets, debts, and liabilities.

-- Most popular type of company for small to medium-sized companies.
+- The most popular type of company for small to medium-sized businesses.

-- Owned by shareholders.
+- Owned by shareholders (‘members’).
 These individuals buy shares in the company by investing money in the business.
 Each shareholder’s percentage of ownership depends on the number and value of the shares they own.

 - The financial liability of shareholders is limited to the number and value of their shares.
-If a company is unable to pay its bills, shareholders are only required to contribute the nominal value of their shares.
+If a company is unable to pay its bills, shareholders are only required to contribute the ‘nominal’ value of their shares, which is usually £1/share.

 - Profits are distributed to shareholders in relation to how much of the company they own.
 These profits are issued as dividend payments.
 It is also common to reinvest a percentage of profits in the business.

 - Shareholders appoint directors to manage day-to-day business activities on their behalf.
-It is common for shareholders to appoint themselves as directors.
+It is common for shareholders and directors to be the same people.

 Why would I form a company limited by shares?

-- If you want to start a business for the purpose of making money for yourself (and partners, if applicable), you should set up a company limited by shares.
+- You want to start a business for the purpose of making money as a source of personal income.

 - This type of company structure will enable you to sell a percentage of the business to other people.

-- As a shareholder, you are not personally liable for your company’s debts.
-You will only be responsible for the what you agree to pay for your shares.
+- As a shareholder, you are not personally liable for your company’s debts – you will only be responsible for what you agree to pay for your shares.

 - A limited company structure creates a professional image and improves credibility.
 A lot of people and other businesses prefer to deal with limited companies rather than sole traders.